Call for Hudson Valley Artists 2016

 The Samuel Dorsky Museum of Art at SUNY New Paltz invites artists working in all media to submit proposals for its annual exhibition of work by artists from the Hudson Valley.
 CAMPSITE, the 2016 edition of the Hudson Valley Artists series, will be curated by Corinna Ripps Schaming.
 A specialist in contemporary art, Schaming is associate director and curator at the University at Albany Art Museum.
 Over the past 15 years, she has organized more than 80 exhibitions at the University Art Museum.

-The deadline for artist submissions to Campsite: Hudson Valley Artists 2016 was Monday, March 21, 2016, midnight.
+The deadline for artist submissions to Campsite: Hudson Valley Artists 2016 is Monday, March 21, 2016, midnight.

 CAMPSITE seeks artists who engage in a spirit of play and who create artworks that are in touch with the seriousness of playful exploration.
 The exhibition draws inspiration from the traditions and aesthetics associated with the region’s rich history of summer camps.
 From sleepaway camps for kids to pleasure palace resorts for adults, these sites conjure up the promise of new adventures, diversions, libidinal pursuits, and unfettered experimentation.
 Historically, this experience spans race, class and culture.
 Summer camp can be an escape, a state of mind, or a metaphor by which to confront emotional longings and dislocations of contemporary life.